 Even when artists say they are rebelling against the establishment and refuse to place a meaning on their art, that act of rebellion is the meaning; even artistic rebellion has a meaning.

 All human activity has meaning.
 As human beings, our minds are programmed to look for and find the meaning – even if the meaning is not apparent.
-Just by the nature of being human, our subconscious will make an artistic interpretation.
+Just by human nature, our subconscious will make an artistic interpretation.

 Communication Is Not Limited to Words

 Our communication is not limited to our words.
-There are many ways we can communicate, color, lack of color, texture, brush strokes, or lack of brush strokes: even words or a lack of words.
+We can communicate in many ways: color, lack of color, texture, brush strokes, or lack of brush strokes, even words or a lack of words.

-David Carson, the Graphic Designer, pointed out there are many ways art can communicate.
+David Carson, the Graphic Designer, pointed out many ways art can communicate.
 David Carson said:

-What David Carson is saying here is that all art, all colors, all textures, and words is communication and has meaning.
+What David Carson is saying here is that all art, all colors, all textures, and words is communication and have meaning.
 That is why art must always have some meaning and interpretations.

 Art and Interpretation

 When we view art, all of us will interpret the art.
-There are two major philosophies in how we view art: intentionalism and anti-intentionalism.
+Two significant philosophies exist in how we view art: intentionalism and anti-intentionalism.
 Both of these have to do with how we see and view the work and interpret the artwork.

-Here is how I see the philosophy of intentionalism and anti-Intentionalism and our interpretation of art; why our subconscious places meaning to our interpretation of art.
+Here is how I see the philosophy of intentionalism and anti-intentionalism and our interpretation of art: why our subconscious places meaning in our interpretation of art.

 Anti-Intentionalism and Art

 Anti-intentionalism is how our viewing or interpretation of art is determined by what we know, feel, or experience.
-We are, in a sense rejecting the artist’s intention.
-Instead, we are placing our own interpretation on the art.
-We see the art completely through our own eyes and experiences.
+We are, in a sense, rejecting the artist’s intention.
+Instead, we are placing our own interpretation of the art.
+We see art completely through our own eyes and experiences.

-We see in the art what we want to see and how we want to see it.
-We do not care what the artist’s intentions were, but instead, we will derive our own meaning for the art.
+We see in the art what we want and how we want to see it.
+We do not care what the artist’s intentions are; instead, we will derive our own meaning from the art.

 Intentionalism and Art

-Intentionalism is the opposite of anti-intentionalism; we view the art in the way the artist wants it viewed or seen.
+Intentionalism is the opposite of anti-intentionalism; we view art how the artist wants it viewed or seen.
 We will align ourselves with the full intention of the artist.

 We would intentionally try to understand how the artist wanted us to view his works of art.
-That is intentionalism – viewing the art as the artist intended it to be viewed.
+That is intentionalism – viewing the art as the artist intended it to be considered.

-The truth is that most people usually view art some anti-intentionalism and intentionalism.
-Our own knowledge, feelings, and experience will influence how we see and view art.
+The truth is that most people usually view art as anti-intentionalism and intentionalism.
+Our own knowledge, feelings, and experiences will influence how we see and view art.
 This is one of the gifts of art in that two people can see the same thing and come out with different interpretations and meanings.

-So sorry fellow artists – if you want to say that your art has absolutely no meaning – the truth is that it does, and it will.
+So sorry,, fellow artists – if you want to say that your art has no meaning, it does, and it will.
 We each view the art using our own subconscious and interpretations.
 When there is no meaning, we will randomly decide what that meaning is – our minds cannot help it!